datnguyenzzz/nogodb/lib/go-wal/README.md

              records written by the most recent log writer vs a previous one.
 Payload = Byte stream as long as specified by the payload size
 ```

+Records are initially written into a memory buffer.
+To optimize memory usage and avoid waste during memory allocation,
+an enhanced bytes buffer pool, [go-bytesbufferpool](https://github.com/datnguyenzzz/nogodb/tree/master/lib/go-bytesbufferpool)
+has been utilised.
+Once the record is stored in the memory buffer, it is subsequently written to the OS buffer.
+Eventually, the record
+is asynchronously flushed into stable storage, a process managed by the OS kernel.

+The Write-Ahead Log (WAL) includes a background job with a configurable task that periodically flushes the data file to disk.
+Additionally, the WAL provides a function for clients to manually flush the data file to disk, ensuring higher reliability
+at the cost of reduced throughput.